 Not only are these family-friendly games engaging and innovative for both kids and adults, but there isn't a single curse word or raunchy innuendo in sight.
 You know what that means?
-It's time to sing, mumble, draw, spell, or reason your way to one of the best family game nights your household has ever seen.
+It's time to sing, mumble, draw, spell, or reason your way to one of the game nights your household has ever seen.
 In fact, these games are so great they'd even be fun for adult-only get-togethers, like reunions, ice-breakers, and office parties where you'd rather not risk offending anyone.

-1. This Hilarious Twist On Pictionary
+1. A Hilarious Twist On Pictionary: Googly Eyes

 Whether you're good or bad at drawing, it gets infinitely funnier with a pair of Googly Eyes.
-This game includes vision-altering glasses that make it even harder to draw your clue, and even more rewarding when your team guesses it.
+This game includes vision-altering glasses that make it even harder for you to draw your clue, and even more rewarding when your team guesses it.
 "Literally rolling in the floor laughing!" commented one person.

-2. This Disturbingly Funny Phrase Game
+2. A Disturbingly Funny Phrase Game: Watch Ya' Mouth

 Shove a dental-grade mouthpiece into your mouth and try to say one of the 143 hilarious but family-safe phrases while other people try to interpret it.
 That's Watch Ya' Mouth Family Edition.
-The mouthpieces can be sterilized in the dishwasher or in boiling water, and one reviewer wrote, "The kids and adults were both laughing so hard I'm surprised no one peed their pants."
+The mouthpieces can be sterilized in the dishwasher or in boiling water.

 This game is the predecessor to the cult-favorite card game Cards Against Humanity and it's often considered the SFW version.
 Apples to Apples gives you a topic, and all players need to play the card that they think best fits the category.
 Then the judge chooses the best answer.
 This version has all new cards, and even gives you a new double-sided feature so the judge can pick from two topics.

 Promising Review: "Saturday night and were looking for something like this that all the kids could play as well.
 This game fit the bill. [...]"